 To get an idea of what a datamosh project looks like take a look at this Kanye West video featuring Kid Cudi.

-Margaret Penney is the Managing Editor of Notes on Design.
-Margaret is a teacher, designer, writer and new media artist and founder of Hello Creative Co.
+Margaret Penney is an experienced Brand Designer and Art Director as well as a teacher, designer, writer, and new media artist and founder of Hello Creative Co.
+Read more articles by Margaret.